Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Duration: 5-10 minutes within ceremony

-The shared cup represents transformation and abundance, with 78% of married couples displaying their wedding cup in their homes according to recent surveys.
+The shared cup represents transformation and abundance, with many married couples displaying their wedding cup in their homes as a cherished keepsake.

 Dance of Isaiah (Ceremonial Circle Dance)